 Tracy L. Macek

 Ms. Macek attended Indiana University of Pennsylvania, where she earned a Bachelor’s of Science Degree in business and marketing.
 She currently works as a Municipal Collections Administrator.
-Ms. Macek has two children, Madelyn a graduate of Baldwin High School, and Bella an 8th grader at Harrison Middle School.
+Ms. Macek has two children, Madelyn a graduate of Baldwin High School and Bella a freshman at Baldwin High School.

 Ms. Macek has been deeply involved in the District in a variety of capacities, including coordinating Baldwin Borough Community Day, as well as coaching and administrative roles with the Greater Baldwin-Whitehall Athletic Association.
 “I have always been a proponent of education and made the decision to run for the school board to support the District’s standard of educational excellence along with my strong desire to be a voice for the people of the District.”
 One of our sources of strength, she notes, is our diversity, “There is an overall sense of family values and tradition in the District.
 The population is richly diverse, which makes it quite unique.”

 Mr. Daniel Knezevich was born and raised in Whitehall and graduated from Baldwin High School.
 He has worked at Schneider’s Dairy for nearly 30 years, first as a union driver and currently as Logistics Manager.
-Mr. Knezevich has two daughters at BHS: Katie, a senior, and Molly, a sophomore.
+Mr. Knezevich has two daughters; Katie (Class of 2017) and Molly, a junior.

 Mr. Knezevich cites honesty, compassion, and a willingness to do anything in order to get the job done right as hallmarks of strong leadership.
 “I ran for school board in hopes of being able to make a significant change.
 I believe in the Superintendent’s vision of providing our students a quality education.”